-Our performance target will be to achieve direct contact with 1,000 people (or people-hours) and indirect contact with another 5,000 people through radio, news releases and trainings by ag professionals and farmer-to-farmer communication.
-Our education outreach programs will target ag professionals who are involved in outreach to their grower-clients.
-Therefore, we anticipate there will be a multiplier effect to our direct contact hours.
+Our performance target is to achieve direct contact with 1,000 people (or people-hours) and indirect contact with another 5,000 people through radio, news releases and trainings by ag professionals and farmer-to-farmer communication.
+Our educational outreach programs will target ag professionals who are involved in outreach to their grower clients.
+Therefore we anticipate there will be a multiplier effect to our direct contact hours.

-Thirteen field trials have been completed (one is on-going and two more planned) on private farms in northern and central Montana since this project’s inception according to the protocol described in the proposal.
-These field studies were established to directly address Objectives/Performance Targets # 1 and 2.
+Field studies have been conducted at eight locations since this project’s inception according to the protocol described in the proposal.
+These field studies conducted to date were established to directly address Objectives/Performance Targets # 1 and 2.
 In addition, we have been engaged in an active educational outreach program to producers and professionals as stated under Objective/Performance Target #3.
-A barometer of our success has been the accumulated contact hours with producers in our region.
-Currently, we have accumulated 1,200 contacts or 120% of our final target.
-A brief summary of our accumulated research results and education outreach programs is provided below.
+A barometer of our success is the accumulated contact hours with producers in our region.
+Currently, we have accumulated 990 contacts or 99% of our final target.
+A brief summary of our research results and educational outreach program is provided below.

 Interest in investigating this mitigation strategy came as a result of our discussions with growers at meetings and one-on-one visits.
 During these meeting growers asked if the disturbance created by their air-seeders configured with hoe-style openers was sufficient to cover urea prills on the soil surface, thereby mitigating NH3 losses.
 This research directly benefits growers by addressing a management question that affects economic return from fertilizer and net income.

-Field trials were conducted during the first two years of this project at four no-till wheat farm sites (Campaigns 13, 14, 15 and 17) in northern Montana according to the protocol outlined in the proposal.
-Urea was applied as a pre-plant (< two hours prior of seeding) and post-plant (< two hours following seeding).
+Field experiments were conducted at four no-till wheat farm sites (Campaigns 13, 14, 15 and 17) in northern Montana during fall 2010 and fall 2011, according to the protocol outlined in the proposal.
+Urea was applied as a pre-plant (<two hours prior of seeding) and post-plant (>two hours following seeding).
 The post-plant urea treatment was included as a positive control to assess the potential for NH3 loss from urea without incorporation.
-Photographs from the field sites revealed the level of disturbance created by air-drills differed appreciably at two field sites where similar style hoe-openers were used (Figure 1).
-If seeding occurred under dry conditions, soil disturbance was low and most of urea prills remained visible at the surface (Figure 2).
-If the soil was moist at the time of seeding the level of disturbance was greater and a higher percentage of fertilizer prills were covered with soil.
+Photographs from the field sites reveal the level of disturbance created by air-drills differed appreciably at two field sites where similar style hoe-openers were used (Figure 1).
+If seeding occurs under dry conditions, soil disturbance is low and most of urea prills remain visible at the surface (Figure 2).
+If the soil is moist at the time of seeding the surface the level of disturbance is greater and a higher percentage of fertilizer prills are covered with soil.

-Ammonia losses are summarized in Figure 3 for four trials/campaigns conducted over the two seasons.
+Ammonia losses are summarized in Figure 3 for the four campaigns conducted over the past two seasons.
 Cumulative NH3 loss for the four campaigns averaged 14.0 and 12.8% of applied N for the pre-plant and post-plant applications, respectively.
-There was no evidence that disturbance created by air seeders was sufficient to mitigate NH3 loss from surface-applications of urea.
+To date, there has been no evidence that disturbance created by air seeders is sufficient to mitigate NH3 loss from surface-applications of urea.
 In three of the four trials (Campaigns 13, 15 and 17), growers seeded into a seed-bed with dry soil, similar to the conditions depicted in Figure 2 (top).
-Growers in Montana frequently seed winter wheat into dry soil surface such as depicted in these photographs.
+These conditions are common for growers in Montana as precipitation during the late-summer and early- fall is often low.
 Precipitation amounts and patterns following seeding have a large impact on the size and distribution of NH3 losses.
-Our research has shown that significant periods of NH3 loss are associated with a wet to dry cycle in the soil, which occurs after modest precipitation events are followed by a period of drying.
-For example, during Campaign 13, precipitation equivalent to 6 mm and 15.2 mm one day and five day post-fertilization, respectively.
-These events wetted the soil surface but then were followed by a period of surface drying that resulted in comparatively high NH3 losses over weeks one and two.
-Campaign 15 was characterized by much lower NH3 loss than Campaigns 13, 14 and 17 because very little precipitation was received at this field trial (only 7.7 mm over the first six weeks) before snow covered the field site.
+Previous research has shown that significant periods of NH3 loss are associated with a wet to dry cycle in the soil, which occurs after modest precipitation events are followed by a period of drying.
+For example, during Campaign 13 precipitation equivalent to 0.60 cm and 1.52 cm fell one day and five days post-fertilization, respectively.
+These events wetted the soil surface, but then were followed by a period of surface drying that resulted in comparatively high NH3 losses over weeks 1 and 2.
+Campaign 15 was characterized by much lower NH3 loss than Campaigns 13, 14 and 17 because very little precipitation was received at this field trial (only 0.77 cm over the first six weeks) before snow covered the field site.
 It is likely that a significant fraction of applied urea never hydrolyzed during this trial.

-Growers in Montana frequently surface-apply urea during cold weather months (November-April).
-A question that has been asked of us during grower meetings is whether NH3 volatilization losses from urea are mitigated if applications are made to snow-covered soils and /or frozen soils.
-In addition, we have been asked by growers to know the potential impact of NH3 volatilization losses on yield, protein and nitrogen use efficiency/recover by the plant.
-These questions are presently being addressed in our study in concert with a complementary study supported by the Montana Fertilizer Advisory Committee, and the results of which will be presented in our final report (Summer 2014).
+Growers in Montana frequently surface-apply urea during the winter.
+A question that has been asked of us during grower meetings is whether NH3 volatilization losses from urea are mitigated if applications are made to snow-covered soils and frozen soils.
+This question is being addressed in our study.

 Field peas (Pisum sativum) are Montana’s most important alternate crop for diversifying dryland wheat rotations.
-Inclusion of green manure peas in rotations provides N to the soil; however, legume termination at an immature growth stage has been reported to result in volatilization losses of NH3 which will diminish green manure fertility benefits as well as represent an important contribution of atmospheric NH3.
+Inclusion of green manure peas in rotations provides N to the soil; however, their termination at an immature growth stage has been reported to result in volatilization losses of NH3, which will diminish their fertility benefits as well as represent an important contribution of atmospheric NH3.

-Field studies were conducted during the summer of 2011 and 2012 at private farms to learn whether termination of peas by mowing and herbicide spraying would lead to significant NH3 losses.
+Field studies were conducted during summer 2011 and summer 2012 at private farms to learn whether termination of peas by mowing and herbicide spraying would lead to significant NH3 losses.
 Studies were established at a dryland field near Havre, Montana.
-In 2011, peas were terminated (July 6) by mowing (Figure 7) and herbicide spraying (2,4-D amine) at the early-pod stage.
+In 2011, peas were terminated (July 6) by mowing (Figure 8) and herbicide spraying (2,4-D amine) at the early-pod stage.
 In 2011, peas were terminated by mowing only at the flowering stage.
-Field pea biomass at termination was equivalent to 3610 and 2780 kg dry matter ha-1 in 2011 and 2012, respectively.
-These pea biomass yields were average, to somewhat above normal, for this semiarid region.
+Field pea biomass at termination was equivalent to 3,610 and 2,780 kg dry matter ha-1 in 2011 and 2012, respectively.
+These pea biomass yields were average to somewhat above norm for this semiarid region.
 The N content in the biomass at termination was 105 and 79 kg N ha-1 in 2011 and 2012, respectively.
 Ammonia losses were measured over two weeks following termination.
 Cumulative NH3 losses from peas equated to 0.3 and 0.5% of the N in the above ground tissue for the 2011 and 2012 trials, respectively.
-These results indicated the fertilizer N value of field pea residue were not diminished as a result of NH3 volatilization, which represents good news to growers in the semiarid Great Plains concerned about N losses from NH3 volatilization following green manure termination.
+These results suggest the fertilizer N value of field pea residue will not be diminished appreciably as a result of NH3 volatilization, at least during the two weeks following termination.
+The results of this study could represent good news to growers in the semiarid Great Plains who are concerned about N losses from NH3 volatilization following green manure termination.

 Approximately 50% of applied urea is being broadcast without incorporation.